 You can later enable the service to check and download for updates (when needed).

 Next step is to disable the Windows Update Delivery Optimization (WUDO) Service.

 Open the Settings App, look for ‘Update & Security’ and click it,

 Under that, look for ‘Advanced Options’ and open it.

 Click on ‘Choose how updates are delivered’ under Delivery Optimization.

 Now disable the toggle under ‘Allow downloads from other PCs’.

-Upgrade right away to Windows 10 Fall Creators Update as this build allows you to accurately control how much data you want to allocate for downloading and uploading updates from your PC.
+Upgrade right away to Windows 10 Fall Creators Update or higher if possible as these builds allow you to accurately control how much data you want to allocate for downloading and uploading updates from your PC.
 Another useful feature is the ability to temporarily pause updates, that is, you can pause updates from being installed on your device for up to 35 days after which it will resume automatically.
 This is much better than having no control at all over your internet bandwidth usage.

 Windows Update Delivery Optimization